AvihaiAdler/GarageManagementService/README.md

   - byEnergyType
   - byModelName
   - byVehicleType
 - `filterValue` will supply the value the above query will look for.
-For example, for `FilterType = byEnergyType` and `filterValue = electric` - the data returned will only contain vehicle with an electric source
+For example, for `FilterType = byEnergyType` and `filterValue = electric` - the data returned will only contain vehicles with an electric source
 - `size`: the number of elements in a page
 - `page`: a collection of data with a size `size`
 - `sortBy`: will return the data sorted based on the supplied argument.
 Permitted arguments are: